Frequently Asked Questions

 Yes, BrM can store files in any format.
 Almost all agencies using BrM, store and maintain a variety of files associated with its bridges and other critical infrastructure (e.g. inspection photos, drawings, plans, etc.).
 Files can be uploaded or stored on a structure or specific inspection level.
 The files are not stored within the application or database but within a single share location.
 This is accomplished by establishing a location where the uploaded files can be stored, giving BrM access to the location, then defining a path to the file share within BrM.
 When a user selects a file to store, BrM will upload the file or files to the store location then save a path to the file(s) within the database.
 The files are retrieved and displayed immediately within the software when selected.
 Users can easily add, remove, or modify uploaded files in real-time.

 Historical records are stored on a per inspection basis within BrM.
 A new inspection will be created for each inspection cycle, or non-routine inspections such as underwater or special inspections.
 The latest inspection record will contain all pertinent information regarding that asset at that time (e.g. element data).
 BrM allows users to select historical inspections and view the data from that record within BrM.
-By default, the most recent inspection data will appear when the asset is selected within the software.

 The cross-sections module allows for multiple measurements, so the measurements are available by views.
 For example, some measurements may be taken on the upstream side of the structure, and some on the downstream side.
 If the piers are skewed, the structure details may differ between the two sides.
 Thus, views keep the upstream measurements grouped and graphed relative to their structure details, while the downstream measurements are kept with their details.